sanaazizuk/UK_Gas_Reliance_vs_Renewables_Analysis/README.md

 - End to end data pipeline construction, from a public data website through Python cleaning, MySQL loading, SQL analysis, and finally an interactive Power BI report
 - Diagnosing and fixing a genuine, non obvious data bug, a British Summer Time clock change producing an invalid datetime value, rather than only working with pre cleaned data
 - Data quality verification as a habit, including checking that fuel percentages summed close to 100 per cent, and confirming a top result with a targeted follow up query rather than accepting it at face value
+- Exploratory data visualisation in Python with Matplotlib, used to sanity check the core finding before it was ever queried in SQL or built into Power BI
 - SQL query writing across aggregation, grouping, window functions, and multi dimensional business questions
 - Power BI report design, including a custom theme, DAX measures, calculated and conditional columns, a colour scaled heatmap matrix, and season filtered comparison charts
 - Translating raw statistics into a clear, honest, plain English finding, including being upfront about a relatively small sample size, 17 low wind days, rather than presenting it as more robust than it is